mbernat/particles/README.md

 ## Controls

-So far only mouse control is implemented.
-The particles follow the mouse.
+Use the mouse to control the game.

+Particles follow your cursor.
+The more similar their color to your cursor's color, the stronger they are attracted.

-When the left mouse button is pressed they do so more eagerly.
+Left mouse button makes your cursor more attractive.

+Right mouse button changes your cursor's color.

+Press Escape to exit the game.